xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-nginx-with-cloud-init.rst

 .. note::

-    The `-y` is so that it doesnt ask for user input, it just assumes yes to any questions.
+    The `-y` is so that it doesn't ask for user input, it just assumes yes to any questions.

 Visit `How to launch and manage instances with the DreamCompute dashboard`_ for